oroinc/documentation/user/back-office/system/user-management/roles/index.rst

 Permissions, Access Levels and Ownership Type
 ---------------------------------------------

-You can have **permission** to perform a number of actions to entities.
+You can have a **permission** to perform a number of actions to entities.
 The set of permissions may vary for some entities but in general they are the following:

 +---------------+--------------------------------------------------------------------------------+
 | Permission    | Description                                                                    |